 Buckie, St Andrew's Square, St Peter's Roman Catholic Church, Category A listed Catholic church in Buckie, Scotland.

-St Peter's is a Category A listed church with two squared towers and a Gothic west front featuring pointed arch details.
-A four-light stained glass window crowns the entrance, and a marble altar anchors the interior space.
+St Peter's Roman Catholic Church is a Category A listed building on St Andrew's Square in Buckie, Scotland, with two square towers and a Gothic west front featuring pointed arch details.
+A four-light stained glass window crowns the entrance, and a marble altar anchors the interior.

-Inside, murals depict Biblical scenes such as the Calming of the Storm and the Walking on the Water.
-These paintings help visitors connect with religious stories as they move through the prayer space.
+Inside, murals show Biblical scenes such as the Calming of the Storm and the Walking on the Water.
+These paintings line the walls of the prayer space and make the stories visible as visitors walk through.

 The community of curious travelers